2016 Toyota Tundra Battery

 That leaves our Group D27F YELLOWTOP as a third option.
 That battery is significantly larger than our Group 35 batteries, but it offers more cranking power and more reserve capacity.
 Why might someone choose this battery?
 They could use their truck for snowplowing and run auxiliary lights, a snowplow, a spreader, a CB radio or other significant electrical accessories, that would place a tremendous strain on a vehicle's electrical system.
 Maybe they have a massive aftermarket stereo system or they like tailgating and running electrical accessories for extended periods of time with the engine turned off.
 For heavy-duty applications like that, the Group D27F YELLOWTOP is the best choice for Toyota Tundra owners.

-All the batteries come with three-year, free replacement warranties for consumer applications, but if you buy one of those batteries and an OPTIMA Digital 1200 charger from us at the same time, we'll extend your warranty coverage by a full year!
+All the batteries come with three-year, free replacement warranties for consumer applications, but if you buy one of those batteries and an OPTIMA Digital 1200 charger from us at the same time, we'll extend your free-replacement warranty coverage by a full year!